WHAT WE TREAT

 FAQs: Rotator Cuff Syndrome

-Q1: Can rotator cuff syndrome heal on its own without treatment?
+Q1: Can rotator cuff impingement heal on its own without treatment?

-In some cases, mild cases of rotator cuff syndrome may improve with rest and activity modification.
+In some cases, mild cases of rotator cuff impingement may improve with rest and activity modification.
 However, more severe cases often require medical intervention.

-Q2: What are the long-term effects of untreated rotator cuff syndrome?
+Q2: What are the long-term effects of untreated rotator cuff impingement?

-Untreated rotator cuff syndrome can lead to chronic pain, muscle weakness, and reduced shoulder function.
+Untreated rotator cuff impingement syndrome can lead to chronic pain, muscle weakness, and reduced shoulder function.

-Q3: Can physical therapy cure rotator cuff syndrome completely?
+Q3: Can physical therapy cure rotator cuff impingement syndrome completely?

 Physical therapy can significantly improve the condition, but the extent of recovery varies depending on the severity of the syndrome and individual factors.

-Q4: Is surgery the only option for treating rotator cuff syndrome with a tear?
+Q4: Is surgery the only option for treating rotator cuff impingement syndrome with a tear?

 Surgery may be recommended for significant tears, but non-surgical treatments are often explored first.

-Q5: Can I continue participating in sports after recovering from rotator cuff syndrome?
+Q5: Can I continue participating in sports after recovering from rotator cuff impingement syndrome?

 Your ability to return to sports or physical activities depends on the extent of your recovery and the advice of your healthcare provider.